Environment of Florida: Population growth and development

 The 1900 United States Census identified only four cities in the state of Florida with more than 5,000 inhabitants: Jacksonville, Pensacola, Key West, and Tampa.
 The total population of the state was recorded as 528,542.
 The southern third of the state was sparsely populated, and much of it was partially submerged marshlands.
 A few attempts at diverting the flow of water from Lake Okeechobee to the land to the south had occurred as early as the 1880s, but it was not until the election of Governor Napoleon B. Broward in 1904 that any significant drainage occurred.
 Broward had campaigned on a platform that included draining the Everglades and selling off the resulting land.
 Beginning in 1906, and continuing until 1913, over 225 mi of canals were dug, creating the Miami Canal, the North New River Canal, and the South New River Canal.
 An even more ambitious and expansive program followed, resulting in the construction of six large drainage canals and numerous smaller canals, totaling 440 mi; 47 mi of levees; and 16 locks and dams over a 14-year period, from 1913-1927.
 As land was reclaimed from the Everglades, farmers moved in.
 Vast farming areas sprang up in southeastern Florida and the northern Everglades.
-Development was further spurred by the Florida land boom of the 1920s, during which a speculative wave resulted in a frenzy of planning, land redevelopment, and construction continued until 1926, when the bubble burst.
+Development was further spurred by the Florida land boom of the 1920s, during which a speculative wave resulted in a frenzy of planning, land redevelopment, and construction.
+This continued until 1926, when the bubble burst.
 Between 1926 and the beginning of World War II, growth in the state was slow and relatively stable.

 As World War II came to an end, thousands of people moved to Florida, bringing about a sharp population increase.
 The state's population in 1940 was 1,897,414; in 1950, it was 2,771,305, an increase of 46.1 percent.